Are Europeans More Civilized than Americans?

 Italy, France and Spain have wonderful food culture.
 It’s because they can grow all kinds of fruits and vegetables all year round.

-My in-laws buy wine in 5 litre jugs from a neighboring farmer, and then water it down before drinking.
-Nobody had to marry a neurosurgeon to make that happen – it’s cheap and locally made and doesn’t make you go blind.
+A lot of small town people I know buy wine in 5-litre jugs from a neighboring farmer.
+Some then water it down before drinking.
+Nobody had to marry a neurosurgeon to make that happen – it’s cheap and local and doesn’t make you go blind.

 In any case, I suspect that many or most of your average Europeans haven’t been inside a museum since they were taken there on a high school field trip.

 Because, as I previously mentioned…

 Go to any small town in Europe and talk to people for a few days (you’ll probably have to learn their language first) and you’ll notice the inescapable fact that a lot of them are like small-town folk anywhere else.

 Not particularly knowledgeable about the outside world.
 Haven’t left their region more than a few times in their lives.
 Conservative or strongly religious or both.

 They have their small Old World lives like their parents and grandparents had.
 They drive tractors or wander around behind a flock of sheep.
 They’ve never spent a semester lecturing at the Sorbonne or painting portraits of Countesses in Florence.